 How To View VM List for Hypervisors

-When Live Optics created the Environment View for all DPACK projects, it displayed a chart for all of the server roles within the Live Optics projects.
+When Live Optics created the Environment View it displayed a chart for all of the server roles within the Live Optics projects.
 As part of the Server Roles chart, there was a "Guest VM" category that was displayed.
 This information was collected during initial discovery from the various supported hypervisor operating systems, vCenter (VMWare), Hyper-V nodes, etc. The total number of VM nodes listed included all guest OS VMs, including both active and non-active VMs.

 We have now released additional guest OS VM information at both the project level and the hypervisor level.
 This will provide a list of all the VMs listed in the Server Roles chart.
 Additionally, this data can also be exported to a CSV format for further needs outside of Live Optics.

 Below are the instructions on how to access the VM List information within the Performance View of a Live Optics project as well as how to export the data to a CSV file.